J-Jaganathan/100DaysCodingChallenge/README.md

 # 100 Days Coding Challenge — Day 1 Complete 🚀

 Welcome to my **100 Days Coding Challenge** repository!
-This repo documents my journey solving one algorithmic problem every day, sharpening my problem-solving muscles and preparing for technical interviews.
+This repo documents my journey solving few algorithmic problems every day, sharpening my problem-solving muscles and preparing for technical interviews.
-Day 1 is done — and here’s what I tackled, how I approached the problems, the mistakes I made, and lessons learned.
+Day 1 is done and here’s what I tackled, how I approached the problems, the mistakes I made, and lessons learned.

 ---

 ## Why This Challenge?

 - **Build Consistency & Confidence:** Knowing concepts is one thing; applying them daily builds real coding stamina.
-- **Sharpen Problem Patterns:** From brute force to optimized solutions — the journey helps me see patterns faster.
+- **Sharpen Problem Patterns:** From brute force to optimized solutions, the journey helps me see patterns faster.
 - **Prepare for Placements:** Many tech interviews revolve around these core problem types.
 Mastery here = a strong foundation.

 ---